Causal mediation analysis decomposition of between-hospital variance: Discussion

-For the estimation of the causal variance mediation decomposition, we used both random and fixed effect models.
-While random effect models may introduce some bias into estimation of the hospital effects, they may be helpful in stabilizing the estimates when small volume hospitals are present.
-In the mediation analysis this choice can also be different for the outcome and mediator models, i.e. it is possible to specify a random effect model for one of these and a fixed effects model for the other.
 Here we focused on mediation analysis with a dichotomous mediator.
-However, in principle the approach generalized to continuous mediators, as in equation \ref{equation:mediator}.
+However, in principle the approach generalizes to continuous mediators, as in Equation \eqref{equation:mediator}.
 Instead of specifying parametric models for the mediator, in this case we might be interested in more flexible distribution free model specifications.
 For this purpose, the semi-parametric model of \cite{Liu:2017} based on ordinal regression might provide an alternative.
 Because of the hospital comparison context, herein we focused on multi-category categorical exposures.
-However, in principle the variance decomposition approach is generalizable to continuous exposures.
+However, in principle the variance decomposition approach is also generalizable to continuous exposures.

 There are several possible extensions based on the current research.
-Effect decompositions can be formulated for multiple causal mediators that are either sequential or causally unrelated\citep{Lange:2014,Loeys:2017}.
+Effect decompositions can be formulated for multiple causal mediators that are either sequential or causally unrelated \citep{Lange:2014,Loeys:2017}.
 Methods have also been proposed in the literature for the analysis of high-dimensional mediators, usually based on latent variable dimension reductions as mediators, where the resulting the multiple mediators are unrelated to each other \citep{Andriy:2019}.
-In the hospital comparison context we might be interested in multiple sequential mediators representing different processes in the care pathway.
+In the hospital comparison context we might be interested in multiple sequential mediators representing different processes on the care pathway.

 As noted in Section \ref{section:intro}, the present problem is distinct from multilevel mediation analysis, since herein the clusters (hospitals) are directly used as levels of the categorical exposure.
 However, in the hospital comparisons context further clustering may be present for example through surgeons nested within the hospitals.
 In \citet{chen2020hierarchical} we proposed a four-way hierarchical causal variance decomposition for settings where such a nested exposure hierarchy is present.
 Because the within-hospital between-surgeon variance component appears in this decomposition as a separate component of the between-hospital variance (i.e. it is entirely part of the residual variance of the three-way decomposition discussed in the present work), it is possible to further decompose the between-surgeon variance component in the mediation analysis sense using the same approach we proposed herein.
 Separate mediation analyses would then be carried out at the hospital and at the surgeon level.